Creating To-Do Lists In WordPress

 You can export and download your data settings by clicking on the ‘Download Export File’ …

-As well as exporting list data from the ‘Import/Export’ section, you can also export data by going to your admin menu and selecting Tools > Export …
+As well as exporting data from the ‘Import/Export’ section, you can also export data by going to your admin menu and selecting Tools > Export …

 Importing To-Do List Data

-Importing a previously saved to-do list data file is easy.
-Just click on the ‘Browse’ button next to the ‘Choose File to Import’ field …
+To import a list data file, click on the ‘Browse’ button next to the ‘Choose File to Import’ field …

-Locate the previously saved to-do list data file in your hard drive or external drive and click ‘Open’ …
+Select the previously saved to-do list data file and click ‘Open’ …

 Your file will be imported.

-This brings you to the ‘To-Do List’ screen …
+This brings up the ‘To-Do List’ page …

-Adding New To-Do Items To Your List
+How To Add New To-Do Items To Your List

 There are a number of ways to add new to-do items.

-For example, you can add a new item to your to-do list from your WP dashboard toolbar …
+For example, you can add new to-do items from your WP dashboard toolbar …

 Set up the options you have enabled for your to-do items, enter appropriate values and information into the relevant fields and click on the ‘Submit To-Do Item’ button to add the item to your list …

-You can also assign items to multiple users (click on ‘x’ to delete a user) …
+You can also assign multiple users to the same item (click on ‘x’ to remove a user) …

-Repeat the above process to continue adding new items to your to-do list …
+Repeat the above process to add new items to your list …

-Editing And Deleting To-Do Items
+Editing And Deleting To Do Items

-To edit or delete an item, click on the ‘Edit’ or ‘Delete’ buttons next to items under the ‘Action’ column …
+To edit or delete an item, click on the ‘Edit’ or ‘Delete’ buttons associated with items under the ‘Action’ column …

-… the item no longer appears in the “To-Do” list …
+… the item is then removed from the “To-Do” list …

 Additional Plugin Information